TransbankDevelopers/transbank-plugin-magento2-onepay/README.md

 4. Enable and configure Onepay in Magento Admin under Stores/Configuration/Payment Methods/OnePay

 5. Configure APIkey and Shared Secret for both environments

+## Other Notes

+Onepay works with CLP only!
+If CLP is not your base currency, you will not see this module on checkout pages.
+This condition is hardcoded in [payment model](https://github.com/TransbankDevelopers/transbank-plugin-magento2-onepay/blob/master/Model/Onepay.php)